etnbrd/due-compiler/README.md

 ```

 + It doesn't replace the libraries, you have to replace the vanilla libraries with due-compatible libraries.
-  You can use the `mock` method to make an asynchronous call due-compatible.
+  You can use the `mock` method from the [npm due package](), to make an asynchronous call due-compatible.

 + It doesn't spot asynchronous functions, you have to provide a method to filter asynchronous from synchronous functions.
   The console client, and the web client provide an interactive interface to do that.